ObjFW/ObjFW/README-WINDOWS.md

 the selected mirror does not really matter.
 After that, the components to be installed have to be selected.
 Select `TDM-GCC Recommended, C/C++` as installation type, then expand `Components` → `gcc` → `Version` and select the TDM-GCC version ending in -dw2 and enable the `objc` checkbox.
-Click next and the installer will start downloading and installing the selected components.
+In the next step the installer will start downloading and installing the selected components.